BennyTheDev/tap-protocol-specs/README.md

 - The tokens defined in the "accept" attribute must be deployed in the moment of filling the trade by a buyer.
 - The block specified in the "valid" attribute must be a future block (inclusive).
 - The trade is invalid and not being indexed if the current block is larger than "valid".
-- If the offered tokens is cursed, then the inscription has to be inscribed as a cursed one.
+- Up to block 824543 and if the offered token is cursed, then the inscription has to be inscribed as cursed.
 - Ticks within the "accept" attribute must be unique.
 Only the first must be indexed if there is more than one of the same.
 - Cursed tokens defined in the "accept" attribute have to be prefixed with a dash (this is to allow mixed cursed/non-cursed trading).
-- As soon as cursed support ends for new inscriptions (1st block), the offered token ticker has to be prefixed with a dash, too if it originally has been a cursed token.
+- From block 824544 onwards, the offered token ticker has to be prefixed with a dash, if it originally has been deployed as cursed token.
 - After inscribing the function, sellers have to send the inscription to themselves to approve (tapping).

 #### Cancel a Trade